gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 ##### !question

 What if you added 4 nodes and kept the tree unbalanced.
-How many more comparisons would you need to make?
+How many comparisons would you need to make?

 ##### !end-question